Vuit: Trajectory

-In 2011, Vuit take out their second album 15 dies i una nit (15 days and a night) which they consolidate their trajectory.
-For understand it, it's enough that look at the collaborations of the disk: Manu Guix, Mikel Iglesias and Nil Cardoner.
+In 2011, Vuit put out their second album 15 dies i una nit (15 days and a night) with which they consolidated their trajectory.
+The collaborations of the disk: Manu Guix, Mikel Iglesias and Nil Cardoner.
 Manu Guix is unveiled like a sing teacher in the “Operación Triumfo” academy, but in the last years has been in solitary, this like his collaboration for a lot of Catalan groups, like the production of this disk.
 Mikel Iglesias and Nil Cardoner are actors of the TV3 series called Polseres Vermelles that has achieved the especial interest of Steven Spielberg and Marta Kauffman, co-creator of the mythical series Friends.
 Polseres Vermelles has propulsated at the success Teràpia de Shock and "els Vuit" and it has been bought for the American channel ABC that it thinks to do an arrangement that will be called “The red band society” and it will be on TV for the rest of Spain by Antena 3 (without count a possible second emission of new chapters and it will be amited at the same time by TV3).
 Polseres Vermelles is about a group of boys and girls that they match in a hospital because they have illnesses.
 Without they exit of their especial circumstances that they are, the story about this six boys and teenagers shows as the anecdotes and situations of this boys and girls of the same age, but with the difference that their world is a hospital.

 Their second single, “Dorm”, has the collaboration of Nil Cardoner and Mikel Iglesias and it has been nominated like other successful groups “Els Catarres”, “Obrint pas” or “Amelie” at the best “Videoclip of the Year” in the Enderrock Awards Enderrock Awards 2012.
 In fact, the presence of Mikel Iglesias has started to be usual in their concerts, that every day are more numerous.
 Vuit has actuated in mythical concerts rooms like Luz de Gas or at Palau Sant Jordi, place that other famous musical artists has seduced the Catalan (Lady Gaga, Shakira, Madonna, Bruce Springsteen,....

 Finally, noteworthy the significant change of discography. ”Blanco y Negro” has been the discographic mark under "els Vuit" have wanted to produce this second album.
 “Blanco y Negro” is in charge of the Europa FM hits,... or the production and the promotion of international groups like Sak Noel with “Loca People”, Pitbull, Bob Sinclar,...